MarjeteV/606-Lab6/README.md

 Limitations of the analysis?

 *Feedback from final project:*
-- Add other variables completed a multiple linear regression instead
+- Add other variables and conduct a multiple linear regression instead